 Still, this information is unavailable for the tested algorithms and used only to determine whether a certain point is feasible or not.

 Obtained experimental results are summarized in the upper part of~\cref{tab:results1} (see `Performance of \direct-type algorithms for problems with hidden constraints').
 First, let us note that $13$ out of the $80$ test problems contain complex constraints leading to a tiny feasible region.
-As the algorithms within this class do not use any information about constraint functions, none of the tested algorithms could find a single feasible point for any of these 13 test problems.
+As the algorithms within this class do not use any information about constraint functions, none of the tested algorithms could find a single feasible point for these 13 test problems.

-The best among all \direct-type algorithms for problems with hidden constraints is \directh{} (was unable to solve $(18/80)$), while the second-best is \directnas{} (failed to solve $(29/80)$).
+The best among all \direct-type algorithms for problems with hidden constraints is \directh{} (failed to solve $(18/80)$), while the second-best is \directnas{} (failed to solve $(29/80)$).
 The median number of function evaluations (see $f_{eval}$ in \textbf{Median results}) is similar for both.
-Still, \directh{} is the best, primarily based on the number of iterations ($iter.$) and the execution $time$: \directh{} took around $4.5$ times fewer iterations and approximately $33$ times less execution time than the second best \directnas, algorithm.
+Still, \directh{} is the best, primarily based on the number of iterations ($iter.$) and the execution $time$: \directh{} took around $4.5$ times fewer iterations and approximately $33$ times less execution time than the second-best \directnas, algorithm.
 The speed is the essential factor differentiating \directh{} from \directnas.

 For an extra subdividing step-based \directsub, the user must define how often this step is activated.
-Unfortunately, the authors in \cite{Na2017} did not make any sensitivity analysis and guidance of this.
+Unfortunately, the authors in \cite{Na2017} did not make any sensitivity analysis and guidance.
 In our experiments, we start the subdividing step at $sub^k, k = 1,2,\dots$ iterations.
-We tested three different values for the variable $sub$, i.e., $sub = 2, 3$ and $5$.
+We tested three different values for the variable $sub$, i.e., $sub = 2, 3$, and $5$.
 Our experience showed that an extra subdividing step combined with a traditional barrier approach based on \directsub{} did not significantly improve performance (based on the number of \textbf{Failed} problems and the \textbf{Average results}) over the original \directbarrier.
-The most obvious difference is that, on average, \directsub{} subdivides much more POH per iteration because of an extra subdividing step, leading to a smaller number of iterations ($iter.$) and the execution $time$. \directsub{} algorithm suffers solving larger dimension and problems where $D^{\rm hidden}$ contains nonlinear constraints (see \textbf{Average results (Nonlin. constr.)} column).
+The most obvious difference is that, on average, \directsub{} subdivides much more POH per iteration because of an extra subdividing step, leading to a smaller number of iterations ($iter.$) and the execution $time$. \directsub{} algorithm suffers solving larger dimensionality and problems where $D^{\rm hidden}$ contains non-linear constraints (see \textbf{Average results (Non-lin. constr.)} column).
 Therefore, this limits \directsub{} applicability primarily to low-dimensional problems.